GauravYadav950/Covid-19-Analysis-/README.md

 4️⃣ SQL Server Analysis

-Imported cleaned data into SQL Server
+Connected Python script  into SQL Server

 Performed analytical queries such as: